Single account setup

 In the Nylas dashboard, create a new application and choose Email as the product.
 Once created, copy your API key — this becomes

-NYLAS_API_KEY.Connect an email account
+nylas_api_key.Connect an email account

 Inside your application, go to Grants and add a new grant.
 This walks you through an OAuth flow to connect a Gmail, Outlook, or other email account to Nylas.
 After completing the flow, copy the Grant ID — this becomes

 curia, personal) becomes an account name that you pass to email skills via the account parameter.
+Outbound email sending is governed by the autonomy engine — when the score is below the skill’s action_risk floor, sends are blocked and saved as drafts instead.

 When using